What "How to Train Your Dragon" Teaches Us About Our Emotions

 The War That Consumes Everything

-In the movie, generations have been spent fighting dragons.
-Life became only about control and survival - almost no room for building, creating, joy, or anything else that makes life meaningful.
+In How to Train Your Dragon, generations have been spent fighting dragons.
+Life has become only about control and survival — almost no room for building, creating, joy, or anything else that makes life meaningful.

-Then Hiccup (the main character) discovers something fundamental: the dragons aren't evil.
-They're responding to their own circumstances.
-When he finally stops trying to kill the dragon and approaches with curiosity instead, everything changes.
+Then Hiccup discovers something fundamental: the dragons aren't evil.
+They're responding to their own circumstances, and when met with compassion and curiosity, they become allies — not threats.
+When he finally stops trying to kill the dragon, everything changes.
+The thing he'd been fighting turns out to be the thing that sets him free.

 Your Internal War

-This is what happens with painful emotions.
-We treat them like threats to eliminate.
+This is what most of us do with painful emotions.
+We treat them like threats to eliminate — something wrong with us that needs to be fixed or controlled.

-But emotions aren't problems to solve or eliminate.
-They're information, responses, protective mechanisms.
+But emotions aren't problems to solve.
+They're information.
+Responses.
+Protective mechanisms.
 They're an inherent part of being human.

 How much energy goes into avoiding or fighting what we feel?